arcuscg/policy-documents/README.md

 # policy-documents
-Sample policy documents for small businesses
+Placeholder for sample policy documents for small businesses.